tushar-sharma/tushar-sharma.github.io/_posts/2020-03-08-sleep-at-night.md

 I wonder about those unfortunate people who couldn’t sleep at night.
 Some of them are stuck in war-torn countries.
 Around 150 million people are homeless in the world.
 Astonishing 1.6 billion people don’t have proper housing.
 That’s 20 percent of the entire human population.

 My parents were living on a rented house when I was born.
-Had they been poorer, I might have dewelled in some slum.
+Had they been poorer, I might have dwelled in some slum.
 How did I escape the abject poverty?
-It was a biological accident that I had a pre-natal privilege.
+It was a biological accident that I had a prenatal privilege.
 Around 1 in 50 people are born with genetic disorder in the world.
-I again won a gene lottery to escape pangs of this misfortune.
+I again won a gene lottery to escape these pangs of misfortune.
 All men are created equal, if only they had some lottery of genes & privileges.

 | <img align="center" src="https://images.fastcompany.net/image/upload/w_1280,f_auto,q_auto,fl_lossy/wp-cms/uploads/2018/10/p-1-army-sleep.jpg" alt="" /> |